 They are human-made hybrids and only exist in the wild because of their release.
 Their closest relatives are the South African Cichlids.

-They have a reputation for being aggressive, but with careful planning, they can easily be managed.
+They have a reputation for being an aggressive freshwater aquarium fish, but with careful planning, they can easily be managed.

 Having them in pairs is recommended since they like to swim together, helping lower their stress and aggression levels.